Sravani-V0/guardian_ai/README.md

 ## 🎯 Objective

-The main objective of Guardian AI is to create a smart and accessible safety solution that can help women respond quickly during emergency situations and provide useful AI-based assistance.
+The main objective of Guardian AI is to create a smart and accessible safety solution that can help users respond quickly during emergency situations and provide useful AI-based assistance.

 ## 🔮 Future Scope